Aminiina/DAISGram/README.md

 # DAISGram

-DAISGram - C++ Project
+C++ Project

 Requires Linux OS or Ubuntu VM on Windows

 Compiler: g++

-## BMP library
+# BMP library

-In order to test that the (libbmp) library is running correctly, you need to execute the make testbmp command, then ./test_bmplib If running correctly, it will generate a checkboard.bmp file.
+In order to test that the libbmp library is running correctly, you need to execute the make testbmp command, then ./test_bmplib

+If running correctly, it will generate a checkboard.bmp file.

 # Expected results

 The 'images' folder contains some images to be used in testing your implementation.

 The 'results' folder contains the expected results.

 # Example Commands